artax-malx/oba/README.md

 python3 -m pytest tests
 ```

-* Generate orderbook data from the rawdata updates with:
+* Generate orderbook data from the rawdata updates with (run times vary 15-30s per date):
 ```console
 python3 generate_order_book.py
 ```
-  Run time can 15-30s per date

 * All input data is in the folder [data](data) and the outputs are also written to it